// LIVE MARKET DATA

 When ETFs outperform single stocks

 When the gaming industry grows broadly — new console cycle, esports boom, mobile expansion — ETFs capture the whole wave.
-Single stocks can miss the wave entirely if the company fumbles a launch even in a strong market.

 06